Projecte-UrbanTree/application/README.md

    Once installed, open your project in VS Code and reopen it in the dev container using the `Reopen in Container` command.

 2. **That's it!**
-   After the dev container starts, the necessary environment and dependencies should be automatically set up.
-You can now start working on the project.
+   After the dev container starts, run `composer setup` and then you will be ready to work!

 # Notes